razum2um/rails-session_cookie/README.md

 ## Benchmarks

-*NOTE:* Sometimes devise's `sing_in` is still faster than `SessionCookie` (a little though), becuase Warden uses an [ugly hack, in my opinion,](https://github.com/hassox/warden/blob/master/lib/warden/test/helpers.rb#L18L23) to support test-mode authentication.
+*NOTE:* Sometimes devise's `sing_in` is still faster than `SessionCookie` (a little though), because Warden uses an [ugly hack, in my opinion,](https://github.com/hassox/warden/blob/master/lib/warden/test/helpers.rb#L18L23) to support test-mode authentication.

 But, still, in average performance of this gem is not worse *if used with user_id->cookie caching*